 - Stakeholder buy-in

 Built-in benchmark forecasts

-The Arbiter will provide built-in support for the following benchmark options.
+The Arbiter provides built-in support for the following benchmark

 - Persistence of clear sky index